-We were named as a defendant in a putative class action lawsuit filed in the United States District Court for the Northern District of Illinois on or about December 21, 2020.
+We were named as a defendant in a putative class action lawsuit filed in the United States District Court for the Northern District of Illinois (the "Court") on or about December 21, 2020.
 The plaintiffs, Eileen Brodsky and Rhonda Diamond, purporting to represent a class of individuals who purchased coffee products at one of our supermarket customers, generally allege that such client sold private label coffee products manufactured by us and one of our partners, which falsely described the number of cups of coffee that could be made from the amount of product purchased.
 These parties are also named as defendants in the action.
 The complaint asserts a variety of claims under New York and California consumer protection laws, and seeks unspecified monetary damages, including disgorgement and restitution, as well as other forms of relief including class certification, declaratory and injunctive relief, attorneys' fees, and interest.
 We believe the allegations in the complaint are wholly without merit and that the claims asserted are legally deficient, and the company intends to vigorously defend the action.
-As of the filing of this Form 10-K, we have not been served with the complaint.
-Therefore, we are unable to predict the ultimate outcome of this lawsuit.
+On September 28, 2021, the Court entered an order granting our motion to dismiss with prejudice (the "Dismissal Order").
+In the Dismissal Order, the Court stated that no reasonable coffee drinker would be deceived by our packaging.
+We are currently awaiting a ruling on the plantiff's appeal.